FiNiX-GaMmA/Data-Structure-and-Algorithims/Readme.md

     4. Trailing numbers of seros in a factorial
     5. GCD of a number
     6. LCM of a number
-    7. Palindrome in Strings using recursion
+    7. Palindrome in Strings using recursion {Method 1 - in python} {Method 2 in JAVA}